geohues/geohues.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Geospatial for HUman Envirosnment Systems (Geo-HUES) laboratory homepage."
 excerpt: "About me"
 author_profile: true
 redirect_from: